VPN Troubleshooting

 Trouble after connected:

-If users experience the error about break in the network connection while connected to the VPN, it is usually a problem with their home Wi-Fi.
-ITS provides limited phone support when troubleshooting off campus Internet connections, below are the trouble shooting questions.
+Experience an error about a break in the network connection while connected to the VPN, it is usually indicates a problem with the internet that the device is connected to.
+ITS provides limited phone support when troubleshooting off-campus Internet connections, below are the troubleshooting questions.

 Troubleshooting questions/steps: